 Other than being the ‘Number 1 thing to do in Siem Reap’ on TripAdvisor, Angkor Wat has also previously been nominated as being the best landmark in the world list.

-Firstly, most tourists would need a visa to enter Cambodia because only nationalities from 9 countries have an exemption (mostly Asians countries).
+Firstly, most tourists would need a visa to enter Cambodia because only nationalities from 9 countries have an exemption (mostly Asian countries).
 The closest airport to reach Angkor Wat is the Siem Reap International Airport (REP).
 Secondly, there are no direct flights out of Asia that can fly you directly to Siem Reap Airport.
 You need to transit from another Asian country.
 That will help you to plan your trip to Siem Reap while travelling in Asia.
-One tip to save money on a flight is to take the low-cost airlines from other Asian cities or enter in from Phnom Penh.
+One tip to save money on a flight is to take the low-cost airlines from other Asian cities or from Phnom Penh.

 The distance from Siem Reap city to Angkor Wat is approximately 7 km and 20 to 30 minutes of driving.
-You can either take a taxi or a tuk-tuk to go Angkor Wat temples.
+You can either take a taxi or a tuk-tuk to go to Angkor Wat temples.

 Taxi » Taxi is charged per day from US$30 to US$35 and can take up to 4 people.
 Engage a taxi van if you have a group of more than 4 pax.
 The good news is that most drivers provide bottles of mineral water.

 Tuk-tuk » Generally, Tuk-tuk drivers charge US$15 for a Small Circuit tour and US$18 for a Big Circuit package although the prices between drivers and agencies can vary.

 If you get a quote of over US$20+, it may be a combination of big and small circuit tours on the same day.
 Otherwise, the Angkor Wat tour is considered more expensive than the market rate, in my opinion.
 Check the temple destinations of the deal before you agreed on the price.
 Otherwise, you may find yourself being exploited on the costs without knowing the market rate.